izzylys/izzylys/README.md

 hiya 👋

 I'm a software engineer from oslo, norway / palo alto, california.
+I work mainly in c#, python, and javascript.

 I graduated mid-pandemic from the University of Edinburgh with an meng in mechanical engineering.